 In Bruges they brew the “Bourgogne des Flandres pure”, that is then blended with the Lambic beer from the Timmermans brewery, resulting in a red-brown beer, “Bourgogne des Flandres”.

-The brewery organises visits that take about one hour.
-You can join a tour every 20 minutes.
-During the tour, led by an enthusiastic and knowledgeable young guide, you learn the history of the beer, the brewing process and its ingredients.
+The brewery has visits that take about one hour.
+You can join a tour every 20 minutes, you get an audioguide, they offer them is several languages.
+During the tour, you learn the history of the beer, the brewing process and its ingredients.

 In the brewing area you can follow the whole process live from start to finish and meet the brewers in person while working.
+You can ask the brewer all the questions you might have, he will gladly answer them.
 The tour is beautifully worked out in a multimedial way, using film, photographs, and the real beer ingredients you can smell and taste.
 There is an adapted parallel tour for children, with several activities.

 The brewery is located in a beautiful old building that used to be part of a cloister.
 At the end of the tour there is a room where you can play around taking funny pictures or trying to pour a perfect glass of beer.

-And last but not least, your ticket includes one glass of Bourgogne des Flandres which you can drink in the brewery’s bar-restaurant.
-The bar features a great outdoor terrace overlooking the canal.
+And last but not least, your ticket includes one glass of Bourgogne des Flandres which you can drink in the brewery’s bar.
+There is a second bar that features a great outdoor terrace overlooking the canal.
 The beer is very pleasant to drink, not too high in alcohol, with a warm round sweet-sour taste.
 There is also a shop in case you want to take some bottles home.
-We had some home brewers and beer connoisseurs in the group, who were pleasantly surprised by the professional tour and very knowledgeable guide.
-The guide did not blink when we asked him to switch from Dutch to English halfway the tour, and he continued just as fluent.
-Great job!
+We had some home brewers and beer connoisseurs in the group, who were pleasantly surprised by the professional tour and very knowledgeable brewer.
 This second inner city brewery is a great asset for the city, and a great addition to the tourist circuit of Bruges.

 You can also have lunch, dinner or tapas at the bar-restaurant, where the staff is very welcoming and friendly.
 I really hope they can keep up the enthusiasm and quality they offer now.

 I highly recommend a visit to the brewery to every tourist coming to Bruges.
-If you have to choose between the chocolate museum, the fries museum, the beer museum, the diamond museum or the Bourgogne des Flandres brewery, the last one is by far the better choice.The tour costs 10 euro, the glass of beer included, and the tour is free for residents of Bruges, they only have to pay 3,5 euro for the glass of beer.
+If you have to choose between the chocolate museum, the fries museum, the beer museum, the diamond museum or the Bourgogne des Flandres brewery, the last one is by far the better choice.The tour costs 10,5 euro, the glass of beer included.